yudidwisaputra71/streamtfhd/README.md

 ```

 ### Configure the env file for frontend
 Edit `/etc/streamtfhd/streamtfhd-frontend.env` file with your favorite editor.
+Make changes according to your setup.

 ### Configure the env file for backend
 Edit `/etc/streamtfhd/streamtfhd-backend.env` file with your favourite editor.
 Change the needed value like DATABASE_USER, DATABASE_PASSWORD, DATABASE_HOST, DATABASE_NAME, JWT_SECRET_KEY, FRONTEND_HOST and FRONTEND_PORT with the valid value and leave the others with default value.
 As a reminder, JWT_SECRET_KEY is vital.
 StreamTFHD uses HS256 algorithm for JWT, which means the JWT_SECRET_KEY must be 32 (or more) bytes lenght.